 Official term withdrawal is defined as a student’s formal notification of his or her intent to withdraw from all courses for a term.
 A student’s withdrawal date is defined as the actual date the student submits information to Registrar’s Office to drop a course or courses.
 To officially withdraw from a course or courses, a student must provide official notice to Registrar’s Office electronically or in person.

 A federal financial aid recipient who does not officially withdraw from a term is considered to be withdrawn if he or she does not complete all days he or she is scheduled to complete within a payment period or abandons all courses.
 The last day of academic attendance or attendance at an academically-related activity will be used for calculating the amount of aid to be returned to the federal government based on Section III, and the student will not be eligible for a refund based on the College’s refund policy as outlined in Section II.

 A student is not considered to be withdrawn from a term if at the time the student drops the last class in a term he or she submits written confirmation stating he or she will attend a later start term in the same payment period (semester).

 To receive a refund of tuition and eligible fee charges, a student must officially withdraw from the term as outlined in Section I or a full-time student must reduce the number of credit hours to below 12 credit hours during the refund period or a part-time student must reduce the number of credit hours during the refund period.

-The refund percent is based on the date student records receives notification from the student.
+The refund percent is based on the date the Registrar’s Office receives notification from the student.
 Tuition and eligible fee charges for a term will be refunded at the following rate: